arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 | 11 | C | Sep-Dec 2022 |
 | 14 | B | Jan-May 2023 |

 --{{1}}--
 This can be represented by a Venn diagram where the left circle represents a group of students who appear in the math\_grades table and the right circle represents the group of students who appear in the language\_grades table.
 There's some overlap of these two circles, representing the subset of students who appear in both tables.
 There are 4 basic join types we'll talk about now.

 {{1}}
 *****

- We can visualize these groups of students using a Venn diagram with students in "math\_grades" on the left and students in "language\_grades" on the left.
+We can visualize these groups of students using a Venn diagram with students in "math\_grades" on the left and students in "language\_grades" on the right.

 <lia-keep>